-The faculty members of each academic department determine the requirements for a major or concentration.
-It is the students' responsibility to ensure that they complete the major or concentration requirements that are in effect as of their sophomore year.
-Each department has one or more directors of undergraduate studies (DUS) (http://www.college.columbia.edu/academics/majoradvising/) to whom questions regarding the major or concentration should be directed.
+The choice of a concentration versus a major depends on the particular aims and needs of a student, as well as on the offerings of the particular department in which a student wishes to study.
+The faculty members of each academic department determine the requirements for a concentration or a major.
+It is the students' responsibility to ensure that they complete the concentration or major requirements that are in effect as of their sophomore year.
+Each department has one or more directors of undergraduate studies (DUS) to whom questions regarding the concentration or major should be directed.

-All courses used to meet the requirements of a major or concentration, including related courses, must be taken for a letter grade-i.e., the Pass/D/Fail option may not be used for such courses.
-Some academic departments allow an exception to this policy, allowing the first one-term course taken by the student in his or her eventual major to be taken for a mark of "Pass."
-Students should check with the relevant academic department for both the minimum and maximum points allowed for a major and/or concentration, as well as for any restrictions on courses in which a student earns a grade of D or a mark of "Pass."
+All courses used to meet the requirements of a concentration or major, including related courses, must be taken for a letter grade -i.e., the Pass/D/Fail option may not be used for such courses.
+Some academic departments permit an exception to this policy, allowing the first one-term course taken by the student in his or her eventual major to be taken for a mark of "Pass."
+Students should check with the relevant academic department for both the minimum and maximum points allowed for a concentration or a major, as well as for any restrictions on courses in which a student earns a grade of D or a mark of "Pass."

-Some majors and concentrations require that certain introductory courses be completed before the start of the junior year.
-Students should carefully read the requirements for their proposed major or concentration and direct questions to the relevant director of undergraduate studies (DUS) (http://www.college.columbia.edu/academics/majoradvising/).
+Some concentrations and majors require that certain introductory courses be completed before the start of the junior year.
+Students should carefully read the requirements for their proposed concentration or major and direct questions to the relevant director of undergraduate studies (DUS).

-In the first and sophomore years, students should confer with faculty members in the department, advising deans in the Berick Center for Student Advising (https://www.cc-seas.columbia.edu/csa/), and advisers in the Center for Career Education (http://www.careereducation.columbia.edu/) while considering their choice of major or concentration.
-All students declare a major and/or concentration in their fourth term.
-Information about the process for declaring a major or concentration is sent to students in the spring of the sophomore year by the Berick Center for Student Advising (https://www.cc-seas.columbia.edu/csa/).
+In the first and sophomore years, students should confer with faculty members in the department, advising deans in the Berick Center for Student Advising, and advisers in the Center for Career Education while considering their choice of concentration or major.
+All students declare a concentration or major in their fourth term.
+Information about the process for declaring a concentration or major is sent to students in the spring of the sophomore year by the Berick Center for Student Advising.